Oh no! We may not fully support the browser or device software you are using !

 Even more convenient, you are now able to schedule a virtual visit with a Jackson Hewitt Tax Pro.
 This means you get all of the confidence of having a Tax Pro prepare and file your taxes from the safety and comfort of your own home.
-Learn more about Tax Pro From Home or schedule an appointment today.
+Learn more about Online Tax Pro or schedule an appointment today.

 All Jackson Hewitt tax filing options offer electronic filing to help protect your tax return, documents and personal information.

 Determine which credits and deductions you may be able to take

 Knowing what credits and deductions you are eligible for will help when gathering the proper documentation needed to prepare and file your taxes.
 A tax deduction will reduce your taxable income dollar for dollar, while a tax credit will reduce your taxes dollar for dollar.